-On May 4, Green Mountain Power ("GMP") requested a limited waiver from the revised definition of Settlement Only Resources41 as applied to GMP's Searsburg wind power facility42 because the vintage and unique physical characteristics of the Searsburg facility's wind turbines will make compliance with the revised definition of a Settlement Only Resource infeasible.43 Comments on GMP's waiver request are due on or before May 22, 2020.
-Thus far, NEPOOL filed a doc-less intervention.
+On May 4, Green Mountain Power ("GMP") requested a limited waiver from the revised definition of Settlement Only Resources44 as applied to GMP's Searsburg wind power facility45 because the vintage and unique physical characteristics of the Searsburg facility's wind turbines will make compliance with the revised definition of a Settlement Only Resource infeasible.46 Comments on GMP's waiver request were due on or before May 22, 2020; none were filed.
+NEPOOL filed a doc-less intervention.
+This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Pat Gerity (860-275-0533; pmgerity@daypitney.com).